UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 petalinux-config -c rootfs
 ```

+Once you have found the file you want to install, you have to press the key [Y] to add it or [N] to remove it.

 The libraries that are not available can be added precompiled (.so file) or its source added and it will be compiled during Petalinux compilation.

+After any library addition, you should build again your project, generate the operating system image and copy them again in the SD card.